anoved/yj2pwsafe/README.md

 ![Enter database master password](https://raw.github.com/anoved/yj2pwsafe/master/images/5-database-password.png)

-The `yj2pwsafe` app will quit once the passwords are added to the database.
+The `yj2pwsafe` app will quit once the passwords or serial numbers are added to the database.
 Unfortunately, the script currently performs no error checking, so if anything goes wrong, its behavior is… undefined.
 Please do [report](https://github.com/anoved/yj2pwsafe/issues?state=open) such problems in as much detail as possible.

-Last but not least, delete the interim clear text password files you exported from Yojimbo!
+Last but not least, delete the interim clear text password or serial number files you exported from Yojimbo!

 ---